Hatfield Hyde Halt railway station

-Hatfield Hyde Halt was a halt-layout railway station.
-The station was part of the Hertford and Welwyn Junction Railway, near the garden city of Welwyn, which was established in 1920, by which time Hatfield Hyde Halt had long been closed.
+Hatfield Hyde Halt was a short-lived railway station on the Hertford and Welwyn Junction Railway.
+It served the Hatfield Hyde area of Welwyn Garden City in Hertfordshire, England.

 History

-The station was built as part of the Great Northern Railway; it was built at the same time as the nearby Attimore Hall Halt railway station.
+The station was built as part of the Great Northern Railway; it was built at the same time as the nearby Attimore Hall Halt.
 They both were opened in May 1905, and they both closed, for lack of use, on 1 July 1905.
 Both were only open for just over a month.

+Present day

+Today, the site of the halt and trackbed form part of what is now the Cole Green Way.